cpesar/readme-generator/Develop/README.md

   <br />

   ## Description
   This is a README.md generator that prompts the user with a series of questions about their project.
-A proper README is someting that should be included with every project.
-This application streamlines the process  using the command line to generate a professional looking README.
+This application streamlines the process by utilizing command line to generate a professional README.md.
   <br />